 Bruce and Geoff met with Paul’s parents and they agreed to let Jacobs & Jacobs handle the case.
 Susan met Bruce for the first time when he was sitting next to her in a meeting with hospital officials.

 “Bruce Jacobs didn’t know me at all,” Susan relates.
 “It was very emotional for Dad and me to talk with the people at the hospital.
 I remember at one point, Bruce grabbed my hand and told me, ‘It will be okay.’
 That’s when I knew Bruce was going to be good for Paul.”

-Many referring attorneys choose Jacobs & Jacobs to handle complex personal injury cases because of the firm’s meticulous case preparation and ability to provide for all the needs of their clients.
+Many referring attorneys choose Jacobs & Jacobs to handle complex New Haven personal injury cases because of the firm’s meticulous case preparation and ability to provide for all the needs of their clients.

 Jacobs and Jacobs employs innovative techniques which helps them present their clients’ cases in the best possible light including:

 In addition to helping secure the best possible verdict or settlement in a case, Jacobs & Jacobs specializes in handling the day-to-day needs of its clients, including help with the medical system and bills, handling questions about the injured person’s current care, and providing advice on clients’ financial concerns.

 From both a personal and strategic viewpoint, Jacobs & Jacobs is focused on obtaining the best results possible for its clients.

 Bruce says, “We were trying to resolve the case without litigation with the hospital.
 The hospital wanted to formally apologize to the family and we had a meeting where the hospital did that.
 But we got to the point where we were not going to resolve the case amicably, because the solution proposed by the attorneys for the hospital was to get the patient eligible for Medicaid, put him in a nursing home, and put some money in a special needs trust to make the patient more comfortable for the rest of his life.
 That was not the best solution for Paul.”